-ON-CAMPUS STUDENTS PERSONAL CONDUCT POLICY: Above all else, the classroom is a place of respect for people and ideas.
+ON-CAMPUS STUDENTS PERSONAL CONDUCT POLICY: Above all else, the classroom (virtual and physical) is a place of respect for people and ideas.
 You are expected to treat your fellow classmates, the instructor, guests, and others with respect and politeness.
-Please be on time and prepared to share your informed questions, impressions, and interpretations of the current week's materials.
-If you need to leave class early, please let me know ahead of time and sit nearer to the door so as not to disrupt class.
+Please be on time and prepared to share your informed questions, impressions, and interpretations of the current week's reading materials.
+If you need to leave class early, please let me know ahead of time.
 We will take a break in the middle of the two-hour block.
-Students engaging in disruptive behavior will be asked to leave the class and will be marked absent for the day.
+Students engaging in disruptive behavior, including using their electronic devices for any non-class uses, will be asked to leave the class and will be marked absent for the day.